Jamie Dupree reporting on Congress for Cox Radio tweets:

 Why were the votes not there?

 1. The Rule could have passed with GOP support, however, the minority party pretty much always votes against the Rule, because it’s created solely by the leadership of the majority party.
-It’s considered heresy by minority leadership to vote for the Rule if you’re in the minority party.2.
-The main reason why the bill is delayed is that House liberal Democrats wanted more opportunities to publicly display their anger with the compromise.
+It’s considered heresy by minority leadership to vote for the Rule if you’re in the minority party.

 In other words, they want the opportunity to whine and cry about the bill and have their displeasure recorded for the public record… before they vote for it.